The Bankrate promise

-In plain language, no, your business credit card rewards are not considered income and, therefore, are not taxable.
-Instead, credit card rewards are considered a rebate on the items you bought with your credit card.
+- Business credit card rewards are not considered income, which means they are not taxable.
+Instead, credit card rewards are considered rebates on items you purchased with a credit card.

 So, rest easy.
-Whether you receive your credit card rewards in the form of cash back, a statement credit, a gift card or a travel credit, you won’t pay taxes on those rewards.
+Whether you receive your credit card rewards for your business in the form of cash back, a statement credit, a gift card or a travel credit, you won’t pay taxes on those rewards.

 It’s nice to know cash back earned with a rewards credit card for business won’t be taxed if you earned those rewards based on a percentage of your spending.
 Fortunately, this general rule also applies to other types of rewards you earn with a business credit card as a rebate, including hotel points and airline miles.